Add to MyChemicals Print Friendly Page

 Fire Hazard

 Combustible material: may burn but does not ignite readily.
 When heated, vapors may form explosive mixtures with air: indoors, outdoors and sewers explosion hazards.
-Contact with metals may evolve flammable hydrogen gas.
+Those substances designated with a (P) may polymerize explosively when heated or involved in a fire.
+Corrosives in contact with metals may evolve flammable hydrogen gas.
 Containers may explode when heated.
 Runoff may pollute waterways.
 Substance may be transported in a molten form.
-(ERG, 2008)
+(ERG, 2024)

 Health Hazard

-TOXIC; inhalation, ingestion or skin contact with material may cause severe injury or death.
+TOXIC and/or CORROSIVE; inhalation, ingestion or skin contact with material may cause severe injury or death.
+Methyl bromoacetate (UN2643) is an eye irritant/lachrymator (causes flow of tears).
 Contact with molten substance may cause severe burns to skin and eyes.
 Avoid any skin contact.
-Effects of contact or inhalation may be delayed.
 Fire may produce irritating, corrosive and/or toxic gases.
-Runoff from fire control or dilution water may be corrosive and/or toxic and cause pollution.
-(ERG, 2008)
+Runoff from fire control or dilution water may be corrosive and/or toxic and cause environmental contamination.
+(ERG, 2024)

 Reactivity Profile